cfpb/design-manual/ui-toolkit/expandables.md

 #### Hover/Focus

-Grey 50% bar with Pacific Blue minicon.
+* Grey 50% bar
+* Pacific Blue minicon

 The header should be addressable by the keyboard to ensure keyboard users can open the expandable.
-It should match the hover state
+It should match the hover state.

 </div>